sketch-hq/SketchAPI/docs/pages/plugins-debug-plugin.md

 > Please note that recent changes in macOS 10.15 security requirements affect this functionality.
 We're still working with Apple to re-establish the JavaScript debugging as there _may_ be a way to do it.

 When a plugin is run, Sketch initializes a new [JavaScript runtime environment](/plugins/javascript-environment) for it.
 By default this `JSContext` is short-lived and destroyed once the plugin command is completed.
-However, it is still possible to attach the debugger provided by the _Safari Web Inspector_.
+However, it is still possible to attach the debugger provided by the _Safari Web Inspector_ (up to Sketch 55.2).
 From the submenu matching you computer name in the _Develop_ menu, select:

 1. _Automatically Show Web Inspector for JSContexts_
 2. _Automatically Pause Connecting to JSContexts_ to set breakpoints in your source code.